-

 Does a banking license automatically permit certain other activities, e.g., broker dealer activities, payment services, issuance of e-money?

-Credit institution and electronic money institution licenses allow to provide payment services and services related to electronic money.
+Credit institutions and electronic money institutions can also provide payment services and services related to electronic money.

 -